bluelibs/runner/README.md

 ### Overrides

-Previously, we explored how we can extend functionality through events.
-However, sometimes you want to override a resource with a new one or simply swap out a task or a middleware that you import from another package and they don't offer the ability.
+Previously, we discussed how to extend functionality using events.
+However, there are times when you need to replace an existing resource with a new one or swap out a task or middleware imported from another package that doesn’t support such changes.

 ```ts
 import { resource, run, event } from "@bluelibs/runner";